Maizie Williams: Early years

-Brought up in Birmingham, England, Williams began working as a model, eventually gaining the title Miss Black Beautiful in a contest in 1973.
-After this initial success she went on to front her own band — Black Beautiful People.
+Born in Montserrat in the West Indies, Williams, along with her siblings, moved to the United Kingdom in the 1960s, and was brought up in Birmingham, England.
+Williams began working as a model, eventually gaining the title Miss Black Beautiful in a contest in 1973.
+After this initial success she went on to front her own band, Black Beautiful People.
 She later moved to West Germany with her friend Sheyla Bonnick.
 One day in 1975, while at a restaurant, the two were approached by an agent who asked if they were interested in joining a new pop group called Boney M. "She asked if we could sing.
 Well, you don't say no, do you," Williams later recalled in an interview.
 She had previously been singing with a local band back in England but had been told off by her brother Billy: "You have a terrible voice.
 Better keep working as a walking clothes-hanger."

 It turned out that it was not important if Williams could sing or not, since the job was to dance and mime to a disco song called "Baby Do You Wanna Bump" that producer Frank Farian had recorded the vocals for, but was unable to promote himself since he had a career as a schlager singer in his own name.
 Williams and Bonnick teamed up with two other performers identified only as "Nathalie" and "Mike".
 They did a discothèque tour and a few TV performances over the next months.
 However, no footage has ever surfaced of the earlier Boney M lineup.
 Nathalie left the group and was replaced by Claudja Barry.
 Sheyla then decided that lip-synching was not for her and also left, hoping to achieve a solo career.
 Mike left as well, and the two were replaced by new members Marcia Barrett and Bobby Farrell.
 When Claudja went the same way as Sheyla, Liz Mitchell took her place, and finally the pieces fell together.
 Boney M. were assembled as a real group and ready to do a follow-up to "Baby Do You Wanna Bump".
-The classic Boney M. lineup as Bobby Farrell, Maizie Williams and Marcia Barrett performing "Baby Do You Wanna Bump" in the Dutch music show, Top Pop, was first recorded on 2 January 1976.
-Liz Mitchell joined the group somewhat later.
+The classic Boney M. lineup as Bobby Farrell, Maizie Williams and Marcia Barrett performing "Baby Do You Wanna Bump" on the Dutch music show Top Pop was first recorded on 2 January 1976.
+Liz Mitchell joined the group later.